 - Hold a book right side up with the spine on the left, front cover showing

 - Recognize that the progression of text is left to right, top to bottom

-One of the key areas of benefit of reading to kids early is that it exposes children to meaning making.
+One of the key areas of benefit of reading to kids early is that it exposes children to meaning-making.
 The reading process strengthens the listening and speaking domains of learning and is further reinforced when a child starts to write.
-LEAP Schoolhouse English Reading Programmes not only prepares your child to be ready readers, it promotes and enhances reading skills in emerging and fluent readers as well.
+LEAP Schoolhouse English Reading Programmes not only prepares your child to be ready readers, but also promotes and enhances reading skills in emerging and fluent readers as well.

 English Reading Programmes by LEAP Schoolhouse

 The two reading programme for 3-6 year olds is divided into 3 stages.
 At each of the different levels, children will be exposed to a learning experience that will help to guide them towards independent reading.
 The three stages are:

 - Pre-reading stage (Ants on the apple)